JEFH507/org-chart-goose-orchestrator/docs/guides/github-pages/GITHUB_PAGES_LIVE.md

 ### Immediate Actions:
 1. ✅ Bookmark the blog post URL
-2. ✅ Share with Block Goose team for grant consideration
+2. ✅ Share with Block goose team for grant consideration
 3. ✅ Post on LinkedIn/social media (if desired)
 4. ✅ Send to colleagues for technical feedback